igorkosta/igorkosta.github.io/source/_posts/pitch-deck.md

 Your pitch-deck should show that you're able to plan for short- and mid-term, analyze the current situation and build your product without completely losing your product vision.

+Do not see your pitch-deck as `a means to an end` but rather as en exercisethat you will have to do every couple of months to review your product and its position on the market.

+Don't forget that there's no formula for success - there's just a formula for failure.